Gcampes/ChartNew.js/README.md

 Simple HTML5 Charts using the canvas element

+The below information is from the original lib page, this is not my lib, all the credits to (https://github.com/nnnick)

 For my personal use, I had to integrate lot of changes into Chart.js (https://github.com/nnnick/Chart.js).

 So, I have re-worked Chart.js.
 Most of the changes are associated to requests in "GitHub" issues of Chart.js.

 Chart.js has been completely rewritten since ChartNew.js has been developed; Both code are now completely different.
 Most of the functionalities inserted in the new version of Chart.js are also available in ChartNew.js

 June 2014 - [Ole Kröger](http://github.com/Wikunia) is now a co-developer of the project.
 More ideas, more people to give support.
 Welcome to him.